LaxarJS/ax-media-widget/README.md

 *R2.7* If in case of the size-to-content layout a surveying of the embedded site is not possible and the media resource doesn't include the attribute `mediaInformation`, the widget MUST log a warning message and change to the layout size-to-container.

 ### 3. Integration with Embedded Website (integration)
-*R3.1* If the AxMediaWidget is used to embed a website using an `iframe`, it MUST allow the HTML attribute `name` of the `iframe` element with a configuration parameter.
+*R3.1* If the ax-media-widget is used to embed a website using an `iframe`, it MUST allow the HTML attribute `name` of the `iframe` element with a configuration parameter.
 This enables the embedded website to recognize its integration into a LaxarJS application.
 The embedded website is able to read the value through the DOM attribute `window.name` and display a special layout, for example one without navigation.